Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Dip the cut end in a rooting hormone to hasten rooting.

-Insert the Aralia cutting in moist, free-draining soil and cover the set up with clear polythene to create a greenhouse effect in order to promote rooting.
+Insert the cutting in moist, free-draining soil and cover the set up with clear polythene to create a greenhouse effect in order to promote rooting.

 Place the set up in a warm brightly lit spot.
 The cuttings should begin to root after a 4-6 weeks.
 You will know the cutting has rooted when you see new growth.